andgineer/sorokin.engineer/posts/en/_posts/2016-11-07-athena_web_page_to_pdf.md

 Xlib:  extension "RANDR" missing on display ":99".
 {% endhighlight %}

-but everithing works fine so I did not bother to understand why I have this errors in logs.
+But everithing works fine so I did not bother to understand why I have this errors in logs.

-And you have to take into account this Electron's bug (athena is written with Electron):
+And you have to take into account this Electron's bug (Athena is written with Electron):
 [Duplication of thead, and other table related issues](https://github.com/arachnys/athenapdf/issues/68)

 My workaround: